COSIMA/regional-mom6/README.md

 You can download the notebooks [from Github](https://github.com/COSIMA/regional-mom6/tree/ncc/installation/demos) or by clicking on the download <img width="22" alt="download" src="https://github.com/COSIMA/regional-mom6/assets/7112768/2c1ae149-c6a8-4395-ab09-2f77588008d9"> button, e.g., at the top-right of the [regional tasmania forced by ERA5 example](https://regional-mom6.readthedocs.io/en/latest/demo_notebooks/reanalysis-forced.html).

-**Note**

-The `xesmf` the package attempts to regrid in parallel, and if it's not able to do so, it throws a warning and runs in serial.
-You also get a print out of the relevant `mpirun` command which you could use as a backup.
-Depending on your setup of your machine, you may need to write scripts that implement the package to access more computational resources than might be available, e.g., on the HPC machine of you are working on.